 Calderdale Council is committed to supporting the voluntary and community sector.
-It recognises that voluntary and community groups play an important role in tackling the challenges facing our communities, and that by working with the sector, the Council can make a real difference for the people of Calderdale.
+It recognises that voluntary and community groups play an important role in tackling the challenges facing our communities.
+By working with this sector, the Council can make a real difference for the people of Calderdale.

 Calderdale Council commissions the voluntary and community sector to deliver services right across all areas of service delivery.
-Voluntary sector groups are important providers in health and social care, in services for young people and families and in projects around the environment and economic development.
+Voluntary sector groups are important providers in health and social care, services for young people and families.
+They are also important in projects around the environment and economic development.

 The Council provides grants and other assistance directly to charities and groups across the Borough.
 This helps with projects for planting trees to supporting victims of domestic violence.
 The Council funds voluntary and community organisations across Calderdale, supporting organisations to develop and attract volunteers.
 We help to ensure that the voluntary sector has a voice in wider decision-making.
 This can be through consultation, partnership and engagement, or voluntary organisations being representatives for the sector itself.

 Grants to Voluntary Organisations aim to support the contribution of the voluntary and community sector in Calderdale.
 The main ways in which we try to do this are: